inlandcountybirds

 SAN BERNARDINO COUNTY: Alexander E. Koonce, <sandy_koonce...>

-Other dying birding listservs that include reports of birds in southern California are:
+Other dying birding listservs that occasionally include reports of birds in southern California are:

 Inyo County: https://groups.google.com/forum/#!forum/easternsierrabirds